How to choose the best bicycle insurance for you

 ● Some insurers Third party injuries/damages and legal expenses due to an accident caused by you.

-● Returning Home cover is also a standard cover in most specialist bike insurance policies.
+● Returning Home cover is also a standard cover in most specialist bicycle insurance policies.

-Some of the key exclusions under bike insurance policy:
+Some of the key exclusions under bicycle insurance policy:

 ● Theft is not covered if you leave your bike unsecured.
 Failure to use a certified lock could result in your claimed to be declined.

-● Damages not covered under your bike insurance policy if you fail to follow the instructions and guidelines from the manufacturer.
+● Damages not covered under your bicycle insurance policy if you fail to follow the instructions and guidelines from the manufacturer.

 ● Repair done by un-authorised person are not covered under the bike policy.